2x-Hra/cosine_similarity/README.md

 # Cosine Similarity Method

 ### Description
-This is a method of separate the dataset into two groups Using **Cosine Similarity** , and This is a method of separate the dataset into two groups Using Euclidean distance.
+This is a method to separate the dataset into two groups Using **Cosine Similarity** , and This is a method of separate the dataset into two groups Using Euclidean distance.

 ### Prerequisites
 Install Python 3.7